Emmett and Miriam McCoy College of Business

 The learning environment of McCoy College places primary importance on teaching excellence and intellectual contributions complemented by service.
 This environment prepares students for careers in both the private and public sectors.
 The curriculum addresses the economic, legal, political, social, technological, and demographically diverse environment in which modern business is conducted.
 This environment emphasizes comprehensive learning that combines general education, core business requirements that cover the main functional areas of business, and specialized study in one of the six traditional business majors offered.

 McCoy College has been accredited by AACSB-International, The Association to Advance Collegiate Schools of Business, since 1997.
-The college serves over 4,700 undergraduate and graduate business students through five academic departments: Accounting, Computer Information Systems and Quantitative Methods, Finance and Economics, Management, and Marketing.
+The college serves over 4,700 undergraduate and graduate business students through five academic departments: Accounting, Information Systems and Analytics, Finance and Economics, Management, and Marketing.

 McCoy College is entitled by its designation as an AACSB-International accredited school to have Beta Gamma Sigma as its honorary business society.
 The top 10 percent of undergraduate business students in their respective classes are eligible to join the society as early as the last semester of their second year of study.
 Graduate students ranked in the top 20% of their class may join the society after completing 40% of their respective program.